Kaamelott: Genre

-The short format of the first four seasons demanded a comic structure, with each episode ending on an ironic note of some kind which would twist the situation presented into a memorable whole.
-Thus the series was perceived as pure comedy—parody, satire, sitcom, or “so British,” meaning a straight-faced historical send-up in the style of Rowan Atkinson's Blackadder or Monty Python and the Holy Grail.
-Astier had a lot of explaining to do when Season 5 turned out to have a very dark plot, full of terrible obsessions and passions.
-Season 5 also involved a move towards a different format; it was broadcast both in short format and in longer sections, and the DVD cut resembled a dramatic miniseries.
-Season 6 was conceived and edited only in a miniseries format, with long episodes telling a story that is primarily dramatic, with incidental comic elements.
+The short format of the first four seasons demanded a comic structure, with each episode ending on an ironic note that would twist the situation presented into a memorable whole.
+Thus, the series was perceived as pure comedy—parody, satire, sitcom, or "so British," meaning a straight-faced historical send-up in the style of Rowan Atkinson's Blackadder or Monty Python and the Holy Grail.
+Astier had a lot of explaining to do when season 5 turned out to be very dark, full of terrible obsessions and passions.
+Season 5 also featured a move to a different format; it was broadcast in both short and longer segments, and the DVD cut resembled a dramatic miniseries.
+Season 6 was conceived and edited solely as a miniseries, with long episodes telling a primarily dramatic story and incidental comic elements.

 Fantasy elements have been limited, undoubtedly to some extent by the budget.
 However, a few episodes suggest the possibility of an intersection of the traditional Arthurian world of fairies and wizards with science fiction (see the description of Perceval's character below).